Torvast/T-CORE.FR_3D-Printing-Profiles/README.md

 Profiles are divided according to their printer.
 Available printers are:
 * BQ Witbox 2 with cold bed
 * BQ Hephestos 2 with heated bed
-* FLSUN Prusa i3 C Plus with heated bed
+* FLSUN Prusa i3 C Plus with heated bed (Profiles coming soon)

 Within each printer you will find slicing profiles for Simplify3D in first time (Octoprint & Cura coming in second time).